-Having completely worn to death my old Hurricane bag target, I decided to take the time to do a bit of research into the best crossbow targets in 2020.
+Having completely worn to death my old Hurricane bag target, I decided to take the time to do a bit of research into the best crossbow targets.

 I can’t complain, I got a lot of service from my Hurricane, but things change fast and it generally pays to do your due diligence.

 The Hurricane was great for field-tips, but I’d like to be able to practise with my broadheads from time to time.
 Also, it took some serious damage from being left out in the sun.

 So it was time to look for something new.

 I’ve pieced together this article based on my research (and final purchase decision).
 First though, I’ll let you know a bit about the characteristics of a good crossbow target, and the different types of targets available.
 Then we’ll dive into five reviews – one for each type I looked into.